Jan has a specialised civil practice. Her major core area is professional discipline and regulation.

 Her particular approach was appreciated greatly by a family she represented in an inquest involving a number of sensitive issues including suicide following child pornography allegations, police inquiry and acts of retribution by the local community towards the family of the deceased and their business.

-She recently represented a Police Constabulary in a nine day Article 2 jury inquest into the death of a young man who violently took his own life within 24 hours of being released from Police custody where he had been detained using powers under the Mental Health Act.
+She recently represented a Police Constabulary in a nine day Article 2 jury inquest into the death of a young man who violently took his own life within twenty-four hours of being released from Police custody where he had been detained using powers under the Mental Health Act.

-Care Home Law and Healthcare
+Care Home Law & Healthcare

-Jan represents families in Continuing Healthcare (CHC) funding claims/appeals and recovery of nursing or care home fees cases before the Primary Care Trust (PCT) Local Review Panels, Strategic Health Authority (SHA) Independent Review Panels and Parliamentary Healthcare Service Ombudsman (PHSO) in respect of either extant CHC funding claims or retrospective and restitution claims.
+Jan represents families in Continuing Healthcare (CHC) funding claims / appeals and recovery of nursing or care home fees cases before the Primary Care Trust (PCT) Local Review Panels, Strategic Health Authority (SHA) Independent Review Panels and Parliamentary Healthcare Service Ombudsman (PHSO) in respect of either extant CHC funding claims or retrospective and restitution claims.

 She prepares and delivers bespoke training to firms of solicitors wishing to establish a CHC Funding Claims and Recovery of Nursing/Care Home Fees department.